usmanzaheer1995/my-resume/README.md

 ## The photo

-You can either have a file called `photo.jpg` locally, or an uploaded photo (or both!).
+You can either have a file called `photo.jpg` locally at the root of this project, or an uploaded photo (or both!).

 `--photo` in `styles.css` stacks two layers: the Gravatar URL on top, `photo.jpg` underneath.
 If the network is unavailable the top layer fails to paint and the